Muki and Maas-Eddo and Cod Fish Curry

 Once the onions are caramelized, add spices.
 The most popular spices in south Asian cooking is turmeric, coriander, red chili powder, and cumin.
 However for a fish curry my family only uses turmeric and red chili powder-and only a little at that!
 It really helps to let the natural flavors of the ingredients being used come through, instead of smothering it with spices.
 But of course, it’s a personal choice for us!

 Add 1/2 teaspoon of turmeric and 1 tsp of chili powder.
 If you don’t want it to be spicy, you can even add 1/2 teaspoon of chili and 1/2 teaspoon of paprika so it still has a nice vibrant color.
+But traditionally, fish curry should be spicy!

 To make the muki and Maas combo, prepare your muki/eddo.
 Peel the skin with a peeler—this takes a little elbow grease because the skin is quite tough and has an oddly rough texture.
-Once peeled, wash and slice into large chunks; the size is up to you, as long as they’re mostly uniform.
-Then add the eddo to the curry base and cover.
+If you want, you can peel it with a knife by slicing off the skin and leaving as much of the flesh as possible.

 At the end, garnish with fresh chopped cilantro.
 If you want to get really traditional, add in a few Thai chilis slices down the middle.